 FSMA 2023 gives HMT the power to specify additional 'have regards' by affirmative SI.
 These 'specified matters' may apply generally to the making of rules or be limited in whatever way HMT considers appropriate.
-These are not yet specified.
+Since January 2024, when making rules relating to securitisation, the PRA must 'have regard' to the coherence of the overall framework for the regulation of securitisation as set out in 138EA of FSMA 2000 and Regulation 8 of the Securitisation Regulations 2024.